S6infoTinderRoulette/Backend/README.md

 ### Features

 * Partitionner
 This features is targeted for the teachers.
-This tools allows the user to create multiple kind of groups such as exercise class or laboratories.
+This tools allows the user to create multiple kind of groups such as exercise classes or laboratories.

 GET:
 Get existing indexes: /existingGroup/index/{idClass}/{idGroupType}/